-1. All Flat and Step Deck Trailers are equipped with air suspensions.
+All grain trailers are equipped with air suspensions.
 Loading and unloading must be done when the air is exhausted from the suspension, sometimes called "dumping the air".
 Failure to do this can cause damage to the air bags and shock absorbers on the trailer.
-The valve to control the air suspension is a simple half-turn ball valve located in the air gage box on the roadside of the trailer.
-Figure 13 shows the valve located at the top of the box and marked with the label "Air Bag Dump Valve".
+The valve to control the air suspension is a simple 1/2 turn ball valve located in the air gage box on the roadside of the trailer.
+Figure 11 shows the valve located at the top of the box and marked with the label "Air Bag Dump Valve".

-Figure 13 - Air Gage Box
+Figure 11 - Air Gage Box